MHindermann/mas/text/draft.md

 $\text{Precision} = \displaystyle \frac{\text{True positive}}{\text{True positive} + \text{False positive}}$

 Or put as question: what fraction of the subject terms suggested by Annif are also in the native gold standard?
+The metric of precision is implemented by `_Analysis.get_precision`.

 #### Recall